Frijol/climate-change/entities/companies.md

 * [Light Sail](http://www.lightsail.com/): company in Berkeley working on CAES batteries from exhaust heat
 * [ESS](http://www.essinc.com/): company south of Portland (Oregon) making flow batteries
 * [Panoramic Power](http://www.panpwr.com/): company in NYC which makes a clip-on device which reads power usage from a cord, then gives analytics and suggestions through software.
 Aimed at industrial/enterprise use cases
+* [STEM](http://www.stem.com/): company in Millbrae aimed at getting commercial buildings cheaper power by combining battery banks and machine learning to draw power from the grid only at off-peak times

 ## Direct carbon capture
 * [CO2 Solutions](http://www.co2solutions.com/en): company in Quebec which makes carbon capture enzymes [Atwood]